Dobrady/ModRTU_InjectX_distributions/README.md

 The software evaluates the success of the injected messages and records them in statistical logs.
 Injected packets that fail to elicit a meaningful response (i.e., the target system did not execute the manipulated command) are also logged.
 Additionally, statistics on successfully executed command injections are compiled.

+## Language Support

+The program includes built-in help content in **three languages**:

+- English
+- German
+- Hungarian

+You can switch between languages by clicking the corresponding flag icon in the top-right corner of the application's interface.

 ## Legal Notice

 - Author: Zoltán Dobrady